|

-deciduous shrub of height of 1-3m, branches well and has short hairs
+a deciduous shrub of 1-3m in height, branches well and has short

-oblong to rhombus-like oval, thin texture, not glossy, with
+oval-like, oblong to rhombus-like oval, thin texture, not glossy,

 variable, and entire margins.
 Branch tips emerge racemose-like

-panicles, and flowers are 0.6-0.7cm long and white; corollas cleft
+panicles, and flowers are 0.6-0.7cm long and white; corollas are

 black-purple.
 Bloom time: June-July. |